melsman/mlkit/doc/arm64-abi.md

 the runtime must register each image's index before executing its ML code, including dynamically loaded REPL code.
 A missing entry while walking an ML frame is an error, not an implicit end of stack.
-Foreign entry bridges provide an explicit boundary descriptor.
-Index lookup and registration are pending ARM runtime integration; X64 keeps its existing PC-relative metadata.
+Foreign entry bridges for shared images provide an explicit boundary descriptor.
+Index lookup and registration are implemented; X64 keeps its existing PC-relative metadata.

 This allows ordinary `bl`/`blr` without manually constructing a continuation address.
 Linker veneers may change x16/x17; they must not change which return